 Types of Parenting

 Authoritative parenting is one.
 With this type of parenting, a parent or parents give their child/children definite rules and regulations to follow but they are also willing to listen to their child’s opinion.
-Authoritarian parenting, unlike authoritative parenting does not value the child’s opinion and the child may perceive the parents very strict.
+Authoritarian parenting, unlike authoritative parenting, does not value the child’s opinion and the child may perceive the parents as very strict.
 Permissive parenting basically allows the children to do as they please without any or few consequences.
-Passive parents often play the role of “friend” more than the parent.
-Lastly we have uninvolved parenting.
+Passive parents often play the role of “friend” more than parents.
+Lastly, we have uninvolved parenting.
 Uninvolved parents basically reflect the name.
 These parents are physically there with the child but they do not engage in communicating with the child and are not as responsive to them.
-They only provide the basic needs for the child.
+They only provide the basic needs of the child.